 Similarly, the new buildings that Biscoe Wilson Architects have previously developed along the spine path (OSCH Pavilion, F Block, and the Multipurpose Hall) have enhanced the village feel of the campus and shifted the gravity of the school to a more central location.
 The new building will therefore provide an opportunity for an additional primary entry point off Oxford Street.

 Resource Centre, Rooftop Terrace, and Undercroft

-The 383sqm Resource Centre is centrally located in Level 2 of the new building provides an increase in library area to suit the expanding needs of the school.
+The 383sqm Resource Centre, centrally located in Level 2 of the new building, provides an increase in library area to suit the expanding needs of the school.
 The Resource Collection Area projects north of the main façade to create an undercroft below and a trafficable roof terrace above.

 The rooftop terrace is accessible from the GLAs on Level 3.
 The terrace has been designed for flexibility and can be developed in the future as an additional Outdoor Learning Area for growing edible plants, practical experiments, or general recreation.

 The double height undercroft assists in providing a covered community plaza and forecourt to the hall.
 Opportunities for landscape and recreation spaces between the buildings and the pedestrian spine will enhance opportunities for spontaneous interactions between the school communities.